Step 1: Determine whether the association between the response and the term is statistically significant

-Use AIC to compare different models.
-The smaller the AIC, the better the model fits the data.
-However, the model with the smallest AIC does not necessarily fit the data well.
-Also use the residual plots to assess how well the model fits the data.
+Use AIC, AICc, and BIC to compare different models.
+For each statistic, smaller values are desirable.
+However, the model with the smallest value for a set of predictors does not necessarily fit the data well.
+Also use goodness-of-fit tests and residual plots to assess how well a model fits the data.

 Step 4: Determine whether the model does not fit the data

 Use the goodness-of-fit tests to determine whether the predicted probabilities deviate from the observed probabilities in a way that the binomial distribution does not predict.
 If the p-value for the goodness-of-fit test is lower than your chosen significance level, the predicted probabilities deviate from the observed probabilities in a way that the binomial distribution does not predict.
 This list provides common reasons for the deviation:

 Incorrect link function

 Omitted higher-order term for variables in the model

 Omitted predictor that is not in the model

 If the deviation is statistically significant, you can try a different link function or change the terms in the model.